 - Choose two of the student-created questions to display.
 Have students answer the questions by writing their answer on their whiteboards or a piece of scratch paper.

 - Use observations from guided and independent practice to identify students who will need additional support.

 - Ask: "What is the difference between a red light question and a green light question?"

 - Give students one minute to discuss with a partner.

 - Call on volunteers to share their responses with the class.

-- Explain that both red light questions and green light questions can be useful when we read.
+- Explain that both red light questions and green light questions can be useful when we read, and both require us to look back into the text for information and clues that will lead us to an answer.
 However, we are going to challenge ourselves to ask more green light questions to get our thinking going!